 There are several ways traders attempt to determine the future movements of a currency pair.
 To evaluate currency pairs, traders often use different types of analysis.

 Another type of analysis is called technical analysis.
 This focuses on historical prices.
 Technical analysis is a broad category.
 Some patterns and studies can be used to help you determine the future movements of a currency pair.
-One of the best ways to use technical analysis is through a chart.
+One of the best ways to use technical analysis is through a price chart.

-A chart will help you determine where a currency has been and where it might be going.
-A chart of a currency pair can be a line chart or a bar chart or even a candlestick chart.
+A currency pair chart can be a line chart or a bar chart, or even a candlestick chart.
 You can place moving averages on the chart to find support and resistance levels as well as trends.
-You can also add studies, like the MACD to determine momentum or the RSI to determine if an exchange rate is overbought or oversold.
+Or add studies, like the MACD to determine momentum or the RSI, to determine if an exchange rate is overbought or oversold.